nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 }
 ```

-Checking if the block size if 16 bytes and allocating the memory for the key object using **HeapAlloc**.
+Checking if the block size is 16 bytes and allocating the memory for the key object using **HeapAlloc**.
 ```c
  if (dwBlockSize != 16) {
      bSTATE = FALSE; goto _EndOfFunc;